May 19th 2013

 Posted Jan 13th, 2011

 From The White House Blog Hanukkah, Oh Hanukkah By: Danielle Borrin Last night, Jewish families, friends and neighbors all over the world lit the candles for the first night of Hanukkah.
-As the President and First Lady look forward to...
+As the President and First Lady look forward to hosting the traditional Hanukkah celebration at the White House tonight, we remember that Hanukkah is not only a time to...

 Posted Dec 2nd, 2010